crystal-ball/componentry/docs/Architecture.md

 _These responsibilites inform what components should be required to manage and prevents creep_

-- `active-container-factory` generates container components for active elements.
+- `active-container-component` generates container components for active elements.
 Handles coordination of controlled and uncontrolled active usage, and provides the active provider to set the active context for that element.
 - `ActiveProvider` provides context for passing+accessing active state and update methods at any level.
 - `withActive` passes the values and change handlers with a context consumer.